-In connection with this offering, we, our directors, our executive officers and holders of our outstanding common stock, who collectively own % of our common stock, based on shares outstanding as of September 30, 2014, have each agreed to enter into lock-up agreements and will be subject to a lock-up period, meaning that we and our permitted transferees will not be permitted to sell any of the shares of our common stock for 180 days after the date of this prospectus, subject to certain exceptions, without the prior written consent of Leerink Partners LLC and Cowen and Company, LLC on behalf of the several underwriters.
+In connection with this offering, we, our directors, our executive officers and holders of our outstanding common stock, who collectively own approximately 95% of our common stock, based on shares outstanding as of December 31, 2014, have each entered into lock-up agreements and are subject to a lock-up period, meaning that we and our permitted transferees will not be permitted to sell any of the shares of our common stock for 180 days after the date of this prospectus, subject to certain exceptions, without the prior written consent of Leerink Partners LLC and Cowen and Company, LLC on behalf of the several underwriters.
 The lock-up restrictions and specified exceptions are described in more detail under "Underwriting."